 Risks and discomforts: The exercise sessions will be conducted by trained professionals, who will properly instruct you on the performance of each activity and will give you all the necessary support throughout the study.
-In addition, all safety procedures and health measures related to controlling and combating the pandemic will be adopted, in accordance with the guidelines of national and international health organizations.
-The exercise sessions and all the measures to be carried out in the study are well tolerated and have low risks, but especially at the beginning of the rehabilitation program you may feel a little tired when performing the exercises.
+In addition, all safety procedures and health measures related to controlling and combating the pandemic will be adopted, in accordance with the guidelines of national and international health organisations.
+The exercise sessions and all the measures to be carried out in the study are well tolerated and have low risks, but especially at the beginning of the rehabilitation programme you may feel a little tired when performing the exercises.
 If this occurs, you can ask to decrease the intensity of the exercise or ask to rest and/or stop the effort at any time.
 In the evaluations, you may experience some discomfort, namely: a slight discomfort in the arm during blood pressure measurements and during blood collection, discomfort in the stress test or in the evaluations of respiratory parameters, the latter two evaluated in a hospital environment.
-Specifically for two assessments that should take place in a fasting state, the researchers will provide a snack shortly after the end of the collection in order to minimize discomfort associated with fasting and/or hypoglycemia.
+Specifically for two assessments that should take place in a fasting state, the researchers will provide a snack shortly after the end of the collection in order to minimise discomfort associated with fasting and/or hypoglycemia.
 This snack will be the responsibility and cost of the researchers.
 If by chance you present any abnormal symptoms/discomfort during any evaluation or during the exercise session, the team involved in the study will provide all the necessary support.
 In addition, it may happen that you become tired or uncomfortable when answering the survey questionnaires, but in these cases, you can request a break to rest at any time you deem necessary.

-Benefits: As benefits, you will receive a comprehensive assessment of your functional, clinical and psychosocial health, in addition to the prescription and individualized supervision of physical exercises focused on the rehabilitation of damages caused by COVID-19.
+Benefits: As benefits, you will receive a comprehensive assessment of your functional, clinical and psychosocial health, in addition to the prescription and individualised supervision of physical exercises focused on the rehabilitation of damages caused by COVID-19.

 Confidentiality: The identity of the participants will be completely preserved, but a breach of confidentiality, even if involuntary and unintentional, may occur.
 The general results of the research (not related to the participants, without nominal identifications) will be published only in scientific events and publications.
 The participant will be guaranteed the confidentiality of the data and the right to withdraw from the study when it suits him/her, without any kind of prejudice, and any and all information/questions will be clarified at any time during the study.